IBM-Cloud/kubernetes-getting-started-lab/book/conclusion.md

 # Conclusion

-In this tutorial, you scaffolded a Java application, built Docker images and deployed the application to a Kubernetes cluster using helm.
+In this tutorial, you scaffolded an application, built Docker images and deployed the application to a Kubernetes cluster using helm.

 This is only the beginning of your Kubernetes journey.
 You can continue your discovery with these additional tutorials:
 * [Analyze logs and monitor the health of Kubernetes applications](https://cloud.ibm.com/docs/tutorials/kubernetes-log-analysis-kibana.html?pos=2#analyze-logs-and-monitor-the-health-of-kubernetes-applications)